-- 1) The fit and responsiveness to the NYSG goals and research topics listed in Section II of the Biennial Research Call for 2022-2023 how well the proposed work plan addresses the Goal and research topic of the Call; - 2) the significance of the specific problem or opportunity the degree to which the proposed research addresses an important issue, problem, or opportunity in development, use, or management of marine or coastal resources that will contribute significantly to achieving a Goal and Research Topic listed in the Biennial Research Call for 2022-2023;

-- 3) the scientific or technical merit of the project the degree to which the research activity uses appropriate hypotheses and methods; the degree to which it will advance the state of the science or discipline through development, use, or extension of state- of-the-art methods; - 4) the expected actionable products, outcomes and anticipated societal benefits of the project results significance and importance of the products (models, methods, and scientific information) and impacts (change in behavior/policies, economic benefits, and environmental benefits) that are expected to result from this project; accessibility of the products and documentable impacts; - 5) the appropriateness of the budget request and match the degree to which the requested funding and matching costs levels are appropriate and reflect reasonable costs for the proposed research; - 6) the professional qualifications of investigators the degree to which investigators are qualified by education, training, and/or experience to execute the proposed activity; record of achievement with previous funding.
+- 1) The fit and responsiveness to the NYSG goals and research topics listed in Section II of the Biennial Research Call for 2026-2027 how well the proposed work plan addresses the Goal and research topic of the Call (0 to +25); - 2) the scientific or technical merit of the project the degree to which the research activity uses appropriate hypotheses and/or methods; the degree to which it will advance the state of the science or discipline through development, use, application, or extension of methods (0 to +25); - 3) the expected actionable products, outcomes, and anticipated societal benefits of the project results significance and importance of the products (models, methods, and scientific information) and impacts (change in behavior/policies, economic and/ or social benefits, and environmental benefits) that are expected to result from this project and can be used by NYSG constituencies; accessibility of the products and documentable impacts (0 to +25); - 4) the appropriateness of the budget request and match the degree to which the requested funding and matching cost levels are appropriate and reflect reasonable costs for the proposed research (0 to +15); - 5) the professional qualifications of investigators the degree to which investigators are qualified by education, training, and/or experience to execute the proposed activity; record of achievement with previous funding (0 to +10).

-Peer reviewers and TRP members are asked to provide comments under each criteria and provide an overall summary score as follows:
+Peer reviewers and TRP members are asked to provide comments under each criterion and provide an overall summary score as follows:

-A = 4 = Excellent: Probably will fall among top 10% of proposals in the area of research; highest priority for support.
+A = 4 = Excellent: Probably will fall among the top 10% of proposals in the area of research; highest priority for support.